rchrdschfr/slambda/readme.md

 #### Settings and Tokens
 In a file `settings.js`, create a settings object for each command you create.
-You must provide the slash command token for each command you create. e.g.
+You must provide the slash command token for each command. e.g.

 ```
 module.exports = {